paddy-exe/GodotVisualShader-Extras/README.md

 * using the library and spreading the word 📰

 ## 🔢 Versioning
-This branch is currently still undergoing changes so you might encounter bugs and breaking changes from the 3.x version.
+This branch is only meant to be used with Godot 4.0 and higher